-The preceding subsections of this impact discussion provide the detailed information used for this CEQA determination.
+The preceding subsections of this impact discussion provide the detailed information used for this CEQA (and NEPA) determination.
 This section provides a summary of this information.

 Differences in flow results between Alternatives 1, 2, and 3 and the NAA for the Sacramento River at Bend Bridge, near the upper limit of the green sturgeon spawning distribution in the Sacramento River, show no changes between the NAA and Alternatives 1, 2, and 3.
 In reference to Sacramento River green sturgeon spawning habitat, differences in mean flow between Alternatives 1, 2, and 3 are negligible.
-Similarly, for green sturgeon larvae rearing habitat in the Sacramento River, differences in mean monthly flows between Alternatives 1, 2, and 3 are minimal and may in certain situations have potential benefits compared to the NAA.
-Related to temperature effects, observations of exceedance plots and differences in modeled mean monthly temperatures by water year type indicate that Alternatives 1, 2, and 3 and the NAA would be predominantly similar among alternatives during the period of presence of each life stage of green sturgeon and the water temperature indicator value exceedance analysis confirms this similarity among alternatives.
+Similarly, for green sturgeon larvae rearing habitat in the Sacramento River, differences in mean monthly flows between Alternatives 1, 2, and 3 are minimal and may in certain situations have potential benefits.

+observations of exceedance plots and differences in modeled mean monthly temperatures by water year type indicate that Alternatives 1,2, and 3 and the NAANAANo Project Alternative would be predominantly similar among alternatives during the period of presence of each life stage of green sturgeon and the water temperature indicator value exceedance analysis confirms this similarity among alternatives.

-Results of analyses based on observations of white sturgeon in Schaffter (1997) indicate that Alternatives 1, 2, and 3 would have no effect on flow conditions for upstream migrations of sturgeon in the Sacramento River relative to the NAA.
+Results of analyses based on observations of white sturgeon in Schaffter (1997) indicate that Alternatives 1, 2, and 3 would have no effect on flow conditions for upstream migrations of the condition of the con

-In the Feather River, considering all the results, Alternatives 1, 2, and 3 are not expected to have a substantial effect with regard to flow on spawning and egg incubation of green sturgeon.
+In the Feather River, cConsidering all the results, Alternatives 1, 2, and 3 are not expected to have a substantial effect with regard to flow on spawning and egg incubation of green sturgeon in the Feather River.
 The results also indicate that Alternatives 1, 2, and 3 provide slightly improved flow conditions for upstream passage with regard to low flows.
 The increased flows under Alternatives 1, 2, and 3 during late summer and fall may improve habitat and passage conditions for adults emigrating from the river after spawning.

-In-Delta and upstream operations and their impacts associated with Alternatives 1, 2, and 3 on green sturgeon and its spawning habitat would be negligible.
+with Alternatives 1, 2, and 3 on green sturgeon and its spawning habitat would be negligible.
 Per the above discussion related to green sturgeon, operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on green sturgeon.
-Operations impacts of Alternative 1, 2, or 3 would be less than significant compared to the NAA.
+Operations impacts of Alternative 1, 2, or 3 would be less than significant.